Houston4444/plujain-ramp/readme.md

         out volume will return to the down of the depth.

     Midi In Slave / Stop is Bypass:
-        Same as Midi In Slave except that at start effect is bypassed, a stop signal in midi_in will make it go back to bypass.
+        Same as Midi In Slave except that at start the effect is bypassed. a stop signal in midi_in will make it go back to bypass.